aaossa/Computer-Security-Algorithms/README.md

 * **Salt Alone Won't Save You** Salting password hashes is important, but not enough on it's own

 * **Cut and Paste Attack On AES-ECB** Create a valid ciphertext without knowledge of the key using some copypaste

+* **Insecure PRNG** Using a PRNG that isn't proven to be cryptographically secure is a recipe for disaster